Lean on Me (film): Accolades

-Aborted television adaptation
+Television adaptation

 On September 13, 2018, it was reported that a television series based on the film was in development at The CW.
-The project, hailing from Warner Bros.
-Television, was written by Wendy Calhoun, with LeBron James, Maverick Carter, John Legend, Mike Jackson and Ty Stiklorius also set to executive produce.
+The Warner Bros.
+Television Studios project was written by Wendy Calhoun, with LeBron James, Maverick Carter, John Legend, Mike Jackson and Ty Stiklorius also set to executive produce.
 The female-led drama was to center around "when a spirited young black teacher [named] Amarie Baldwin scores the principal job at an Akron, Ohio, public high school, she must dig deep to transform a failing campus into an urban oasis.
 In a time when education and school safety have life-or-death stakes, Amarie will take on a broken system that tests her mettle, love life and family.
 But can she keep her moxie in check in order to embody the aspirational educator that motivates and uplifts an entire community?"
-On February 8, 2019, it was revealed that the script was not picked up to pilot.
+On February 8, 2019, it was revealed that the script was not picked up to be a television pilot.